 Outer Planets |

-Jupiter, Saturn, Uranus and Neptune.
-These are the four planets most distant from the Sun.
-They are the largest planets in the solar system and are made up mostly of gas although may have small solid or liquid metallic cores.
-They are also referred to as the gas giants. |
+The four planets farthest from the Sun - Jupiter, Saturn, Uranus, and Neptune.
+These gas giants are the largest planets in the Solar System, made mostly of hydrogen and helium, with possible small solid or metallic cores.
+They are also referred to as Jovian planets. |

 Paaliaq |